beMang/DD2360_Project/README.md

 Total CPU Page faults: 35
 ```

-BHV implementation (but world creation is not parallel):
+BHV implementation (clean up is in parallel, but world creation is not parallel):
 ```
 Rendering a 1200x800 image with 10 samples per pixel in 8x8 blocks.